kubevirt/user-guide/workloads/virtual-machines/creation.md

 # What's next

  * More information about persistent and ephemeral volumes: [Disks and Volumes](workloads/virtual-machines/disks-and-volumes.md)
- * How to access a VirtualMachine via `console` or `vnc`: [Graphical and Serial Console Access](workloads/virtual-machines/graphical-and-console-access.md)
+ * How to access a VirtualMachineInstance via `console` or `vnc`: [Graphical and Serial Console Access](workloads/virtual-machines/graphical-and-console-access.md)
- * How to customize VirtualMachines with `cloud-init`: [Startup Scripts](workloads/virtual-machines/startup-scripts.md)
+ * How to customize VirtualMachineInstances with `cloud-init`: [Startup Scripts](workloads/virtual-machines/startup-scripts.md)